Rupert Allen > Fountain Court Chambers > London, England > Lawyer Profile

 - Go to...

 Rupert is regularly instructed in heavy and high-profile commercial and banking cases, both as part of a larger counsel team and as sole counsel.
-These cases often have an international dimension and raise complex jurisdictional and choice of law issues.
-His recent experience includes:
+These cases often have an international dimension and raise complex jurisdiction and choice of law issues and difficult questions of English and foreign law.

-- representing the Bank of New York Mellon SA/NV at one of the first fully remote Commercial Court trials in proceedings brought by the National Bank of Kazakhstan regarding its entitlement to US$22 billion of custody assets;
+- representing the Bank of New York Mellon SA/NV at one of the first fully remote Commercial Court trials in March 2020 in proceedings brought by the National Bank of Kazakhstan regarding its entitlement to US$22 billion of custody assets;

 - defending Goldman Sachs International against a US$1.2 billion claim brought by the Libyan Investment Authority in relation to the sale of equity derivatives;